hs-oh-prml/hs-oh-prml/README.md

 ### Develope Yourself

-## I'm interest in ML/AI, Android, Algorithm..etc
+I'm interest in ML/AI, Android, Algorithm...etc

 <!--
 **hsoh0306/hsoh0306** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.